kulcsarrudolf/pasztor.at/content/blog/2018-06-12-make-aws-less-painful-with-lambda.md

 categories: blog
 date: "2018-06-12T00:00:00Z"
 publishDate: "2018-06-12T00:00:00Z"
-excerpt: Amazon Web Services can sometimes be a royal pain in the backside, especially because a lot of their services are not entirely feature complete.
+summary: Amazon Web Services can sometimes be a royal pain in the backside, especially because a lot of their services are not entirely feature complete.
 A lot of these gaps can, however, be filled with Amazon Lambda.
-fbimage: /assets/img/make-aws-less-painful-with-lambda.png
+fbimage: posts/make-aws-less-painful-with-lambda.png
-googleimage: /assets/img/make-aws-less-painful-with-lambda.png
+googleimage: posts/make-aws-less-painful-with-lambda.png
-preview: /assets/img/make-aws-less-painful-with-lambda.jpg
+preview: posts/make-aws-less-painful-with-lambda.jpg
 tags:
 - DevOps
 - AWS
 title: Make AWS less painful with Lambda functions
 twitter_card: summary_large_image
-twitterimage: /assets/img/make-aws-less-painful-with-lambda.png
+twitterimage: posts/make-aws-less-painful-with-lambda.png
 ---

 All right, let me explain what I mean.
 Amazon has a wide range of services, but most of their services are designed